UK Volunteering opportunities

 16. Provide an induction covering a tour of the premises, introduction to colleagues, health and safety and explanations of tasks and role responsibilities.

-17. Provide the necessary training for volunteers to carry out assigned tasks.
+17. Provide free of charge the necessary training for volunteers to carry out assigned tasks.

 18. Reimburse UWE volunteers all reasonable out of pocket expenses in a timely fashion, upon receipt of the necessary documentation.